zsk612/tp/docs/DeveloperGuide.md

 **Implementation**
 When the user types `help` the following sequence occurs.
 1. The user keys in `help`.
-    1. `DietSession` calls `dietManagerUi.getCommand()` to receive user input.
+    1. `DietSession` calls `dietSessionUi.getCommand()` to receive user input.
-    1. `DietSession` calls `DietManagerParser.parseCommand()` to parse user input into a string array.
+    1. `DietSession` calls `DietSessionParser.parseCommand()` to parse user input into a string array.
-1. Creating `DietSessionHelp` object.
+1. Creating `FoodItemHelp` object.
-   1. Based on the parsed input, `DietManager` calls `CommandLib` to return the correct Command Object `DietSessionHelp`.
+   1. Based on the parsed input, `DietSession` calls `CommandLib` to return the correct Command Object `FoodItemHelp`.
 1. Executing command.
     1. `DietSession` calls `FoodItemHelp.execute()`.
-    1. `DietSessionHelp` appends onto a string builder a list of typed help commands.
+    1. `FoodItemHelp` appends onto a string builder a list of typed help commands.
-    1. `DietSessionHelp` returns a CommandResult object with the help message.
+    1. `FoodItemHelp` returns a `CommandResult` object with the help message.
 1. Prompting result to user.
-    1. `DietManager` calls `CommandResult.getFeedbackMessage()` to get the execution feedback message.
+    1. `DietSession` calls `CommandResult.getFeedbackMessage()` to get the execution feedback message.
     1. `CommandResult` calls `Ui.showToUser()` to show result to the user.

 <a href="#top">&#8593; Return to Top</a>